charliecalvert/CloudNotes/Assignments/Linux/FileWatches.md

 **NOTE**: _I'm aware that automating this kind of thing in my scripts deprives students of the chance to learn how to maintain their own machines.
 However, it is crucial that we do not waste too much time during the quarter or relatively unimportant configuration details._

 A [reference][listen]

+## Turn it in

+Provide a screen showing the output of this command on your system:

+    cat /proc/sys/fs/inotify/max_user_watches

 [listen]: https://github.com/guard/listen/wiki/Increasing-the-amount-of-inotify-watchers
 [in]: http://man7.org/linux/man-pages/man7/inotify.7.html